NPhucBinh/RStockvn/README.md

 For companies in the financial sector.

 Because companies in the financial sector are quite separate in nature.
-For example, the banking industry is an industry that uses capital to generate cash flow, so RStock currently does not provide a quick report template for these industries.
+For example, the banking industry is an industry that uses capital to generate cash flow, so RStockvn currently does not provide a quick report template for these industriedsđ

 About this kind of report I will add later
 #### Example